Day 1 Arrive in Managua

 Lastly take a short kayaking tour of the tiny isletas offshore.
 Over 365 tiny islands were created by the eruption of Mombacho and now are either uninhabited or the site of vacation homes.
 Keep your eyes peeled for birds and other wildlife as you pass each island.
 Kayak out to Fort San Pablo and explore this ancient structure, constructed on an island by native inhabitants to defend themselves from pirate attacks.

-Day 3 Mombacho Volcano and Zip line Tour
+Day 3 Mombacho Volcano & Zip line Tour

 This morning head to nearby Mombacho Volcano, an active volcano that last erupted in 1570.
 Hop into an army cargo vehicle that takes you up the steep climb on the brick road to the top where you find a small biological station.
 Feel free to get out and explore the small exhibits in the station.
 The top part of this volcano is home to a cloudforest, housing some species of flora and fauna only found here.
 You can walk on the trails watching for wildlife, as well as find some lookouts allowing you to peer over into the now-forested craters below.

 On your way down the volcano, stop to take the zipline tour at the base of Mombacho!
-Zip across this 1500 meter zip line course suspended by canopy platforms.
+Zip across this 5000 feet (1500m) zip line course suspended by canopy platforms.
 The tour offers fantastic views of Mombacho cloudforest and the nearby Lake Nicaragua.
-The course contains fifteen platforms and a 25-meter-long rope bridge!
+The course contains fifteen platforms and a 82 feet (25 m) long rope bridge!

 After the zip line adventure, return back to Granada and enjoy the rest of the afternoon free.